christopherahern/CCTJC/README.md

     ipython notebook

 From there you can run the analysis in order and it will print results.

-The output of the notebook can also be viewed [here](http://nbviewer.jupyter.org/github/christopherahern/SEMPRAG/blob/master/src/Ahern-Clark-SP-2016-Appendix.ipynb).
+The output of the notebook can also be viewed [here](http://nbviewer.jupyter.org/github/christopherahern/SEMPRAG/blob/master/src/Ahern-Clark-SP-2016-Appendix.ipynb) independently of installing any additional software.

 In the future we plan to:
 * [Convert notebook to python and R scripts](https://github.com/christopherahern/SEMPRAG/issues/1)